Maine Laws and Incentives

 (Reference Maine Revised Statues Title 35-A Sections 313-A and 3201)

-The Commissioner of Transportation must establish a working group to study EV charging station accessibility.
-The working group must develop a document that simplifies the United States Access Board’s Design Recommendations for Accessible EV Charging Stations report for individuals interested in the design and installation of EV charging stations.
+The Commissioner of Transportation must establish a working group to study EV charger accessibility.
+The working group must develop a document that simplifies the United States Access Board’s Design Recommendations for Accessible EV Charging Stations report for individuals interested in the design and installation of EV chargers.
 Additionally, the working group must recommend EV charging stations accessibility standards and how those standards should be incorporated into local code standards.
-The Commissioner of Transportation must submit a report that includes that working group’s recommendations by January 3, 2024.
+The Commissioner of Transportation published a report that included that working group’s recommendations in January 2024.

 (Reference House Bill 467, 2023)